-The Shark Anti Hair Wrap Corded Stick Vacuum Cleaner HZ400UKT is a hugely flexible upright vacuum cleaner, which can move from traditional mode to handheld mode, letting you tackle any job.
-Cleaning performance is very good across the board, leaving no mess behind.
+The Shark Anti Hair Wrap Corded Stick Vacuum Cleaner HZ400UKT is hugely flexible; it can be switched from traditional mode to handheld mode to tackle any job you thrown its way.
+Cleaning performance, too, is excellent.
 Improved balance in handheld mode would make this vacuum a touch easier to use, and it would be nice if the DuoClean floor head was a little nimble.
-These are minor complaints about an otherwise excellent vacuum, and the Anti Hair Wrap technology really does work.
+These are minor complaints in an otherwise excellent vacuum – and the Anti Hair Wrap technology really does work.

 - Flexible cleaning

 - Mini tool is loud

 - Not very well balanced in stick mode